Adithya-187326/Hexapod-PDB/README.md

 - Arduino MEGA Development Breakout Section
 - NRF24L01 Connect Provision

+**Link for accessing the open-source file set is pasted at the bottom.**

 # Power Distribution
 There are 18 servos used in the bot, with each leg having three servos.
 Each leg has three different joints: Coaxial, Femur, and Tibia.
 Of the three, the Femur joint servo motor draws the most current because it outputs the highest torque.
 Thus, the 6 Femur joints are powered from one power source, and the other 12 joints altogether are powered by another source (both of which are commonly grounded).